emleddin/comp-chem-website/pages/Analysis_guide/Analysisguide-correlational.md

 Correlational analyses are computed through the example *cpptraj* script through the following lines:
 ```
+## For correlation matrix
-matrix correl name corrpath out WT_protein_system_matrix_correl.dat :1-476 byres
+matrix out WT_protein_system_matrix_correl.dat name corr_mat \
+ byres :1-476 correl

+## For normal modes (evecs = eigenvectors)
-analyze matrix corrpath out WT_protein_system_matrxcorr.dat
+matrix out WT_protein_system_covar_mat.dat name norm_mode :1-476 covar
-diagmatrix corrpath out WT_protein_system_evecs.dat vecs 100 nmwiz \
+diagmatrix norm_mode out WT_protein_system_evecs.out vecs 100 reduce \
-   nmwizvecs 100 nmwizfile WT_protein_system_100.nmd
+ nmwiz nmwizvecs 100 nmwizfile WT_protein_system_100.nmd nmwizmask :1-476
 ```

-The `matrix` line calculates the correlation matrix for the system and outputs that as a data file.
+The first `matrix` line calculates the correlation matrix for the system and outputs that as a data file.

-The `analyze matrix` line calculate eigenmodes for all of the vectors.
+The second `matrix` line builds a covariance matrix for the system.
-%%Something seems off.

-The `diagmatrix` line will calculate eigenmodes from quasiharmonic analysis.
+The `diagmatrix` line will calculate eigenmodes from quasiharmonic analysis using the generated covariance matrix.
 In normal human speak, that means the natural vibration of the system is computed through the application of fancy physics based on thermodynamics.
 One hundred vectors were specified to be calculated.